XuewenWangUGA/USAT/README.md

  or

- Mehotd 2: to run through a command terminal; just type the following command and press the "enter" key
+ Method 2: to run through a command terminal; just type the following command and press the "enter" key

 `java -jar USAT.jar`